 So why is it so hard for us to get enough water?
 I can’t speak for you, but I know why I have a hard time staying hydrated.

 First of all, the most plentiful source of drinking water is the kitchen tap.
 And tap water is NASTY.
 Have you tasted it lately?
 Ew!
 It doesn’t help that I know more than is good for my mental health about what is actually in our tap water.
-Pesticide runoff, pharmaceuticals, chlorine and other chemicals interact to make me not want to drink straight from the tap (or from the garden hose, but that’s another story…).
+Pesticide runoff, pharmaceuticals, chlorine, substances like orthophosphate added during water treatment, and other chemicals interact to make me not want to drink straight from the tap (or from the garden hose, but that’s another story…).

 The second problem I have with getting enough water to drink is that when I drink the water I should, I have to pee.
 A LOT.
 When I’m in the office that’s inconvenient but manageable.
 When I’m traveling or pressed for time it becomes difficult for me to get all the water I need.